Ryokan: a Traditional Japanese Inn

-The surprise Kaiseki dinners were the most exciting culinary experience of our trip.
-The most delicious meal we ate was succulent beef sukiyaki, the strangest thing was abalone drowned in sake, and the most surprising was fugu, blowfish!
-It’s not really something we had ever thought about trying before, but when it ended up on our plates in front of us, served by our smiling host, we swallowed it down like it was nothing, giggling away at our brush with death.
+The most surprising dish was fugu… you know, the poisonous blowfish!
+It’s not really something we had ever thought about trying before.
+But when it appeared on our plates before us, served by our smiling hostess, we swallowed it down like it was nothing, giggling at our brush with death.

 Hakone has plenty of hike trails, shrines, a natural park and a lake worth exploring during the day.
 To this day Hakone’s hiking trails remain among the most beautiful I’ve ever explored.